Things to do in Kotor

 Boat Cruise In The Bay Of Kotor

-Mountain Lovcen & Cetinje
+Mountain Lovćen & Cetinje

-Lustica & Countryside
+Luštica & Countryside

 Budva & St. Stefan

-Its walls are still standing, surrounding narrow streets and small squares where besides historical buildings we see modern life as well.
-Being so popular, Budva is a place with many shops, cafés, restaurants and an excellent night life.
-Beside the old town, only 15 minutes’ drive from it, there is the famous Saint Stephan (Sveti Stefan) Island – hotel.
-In fact it is a 15th century village constructed on a small rocky island that in the middle of the 20th century was converted into a unique luxurious hotel.
-The charm of the old fishermen’s houses converted now into accommodation, has attracted celebrities from all over the world in the 60’s, 70’s and 80’s.
+Its walls still stand, surrounding narrow streets and small squares with beautiful buildings.
+At the same time, modern life has gently found its way in and has installed its contemporariness within ages-old history.
+Being so popular, Budva is a place with many shops, cafés, restaurants, and fantastic nightlife!
+Besides The Old Town, only a 15-minute drive from Budva, you will find the famous Saint Stefan Island.
+It is a 15th-century village constructed on a small rocky island that was converted into a unique luxurious hotel in the middle of the 20th century!
+The charm of the old fishermen’s houses, which are transformed into elegant villas, has attracted celebrities worldwide in the ’60s, ’70s, and ’80s!